THE TAILOR

 “Now, how can I help?”
 The Tailor sat behind his desk, his fingers theatrically binding and unbinding themselves as he spoke.

-“I need a suit for work.”
+“I need a suit.”

 “I had assumed as much.
 And do you have any, how shall we say…..specific requirements that require my particular skills and materials?”